position-pal/Documentation/content/docs/3-arch-design/4-patterns.md

 toc: true
 ---

-In this page are collected the used Microservice Architectural Pattern we used in the design of the system.
+In this page are collected the Microservice Architectural Pattern we used in the design of the system, following the [Chris Richardson's taxonomy](https://position-pal.github.io/docs/3-arch-design/4-patterns/)

 ## Service collaboration